dagraham/etm-tk/etmTk/help/PREFERENCES.md

 The command to be executed when etm detects an external change in any of its data files.
 Leave this command empty to disable the notification.

+### fontsize_fixed

+    fontsize_fixed: 0

+Use this font size in the details panel, editor and reports.
+Use 0 to keep the system default.

-### fontsize
+### fontsize_tree

-    fontsize: 13
+    fontsize_tree: 0

 Use this font size in the gui treeviews.
+Use 0 to keep the system default.

 ### freetimes